eXist-db/atom-existdb/README.md

 Once the package is activated, you should see the database browser tree view on either the left or right side of the Atom editor window.
 If not, please select *Toggle Database View* from the package menu (or press `cmd-ctrl-e` on mac, `ctrl-alt-e` on windows).

 Clicking on any resource in the database browser will open the remote file for editing in an Atom editor tab.
 Behind the scenes, the resource is downloaded and stored into a temporary directory.
-The connection with the remote resource is preserved though, so pressing save in the editor will reupload the changed content into the database.
+The connection with the remote resource is preserved though, so pressing save in the editor will re-upload the changed content into the database.
 This should also work across restarts of Atom: the package detects if you had previously opened files stored in eXist and re-downloads them upon restart.

 A right-click on a resource or collection in the database browser opens a context menu from which one can

 *   create new collections or resources
 *   delete resources
 *   reindex a collection
 *   refresh the collection tree

 ### Editor Features